Bob Ryder

-Bob Ryder (October 22, 1956 – November 24, 2020) was an American professional wrestling journalist and one of the founders of Impact Wrestling (then Total Nonstop Action).
+Bob Ryder (October 22, 1956 – November 24, 2020) was an American professional wrestling journalist and one of the founders of Total Nonstop Action Wrestling (TNA, then NWA: Total Nonstop Action).

+Biography

 Ryder had been an innovator in the online wrestling community as he was the head of Prodigy's professional wrestling area.
 During this time, he became the first person to conduct an online interview for the World Wrestling Federation (WWF, now WWE), when he interviewed Kevin Nash and Shawn Michaels during WrestleMania XI in 1995.
-He was also the founder of 1Wrestling.com and the webmaster for Extreme Championship Wrestling's (ECW) website.
-During the Monday Night Wars, Ryder worked for World Championship Wrestling (WCW), where he co-hosted WCW Live with Jeremy Borash.
-He was close friends with WCW President Eric Bischoff.
-Along with Borash, their voices were the last to ever be heard on a WCW broadcast after it was bought by WWF in 2001.
+He was also the founder of 1Wrestling.com and the webmaster for Extreme Championship Wrestling's website.

+During the Monday Night War, Ryder worked for World Championship Wrestling (WCW), having been close friends with WCW President Eric Bischoff.
+In WCW, Ryder co-hosted WCW Live with Jeremy Borash.